Ferix8475/LoL/README.md

 # League of Legends Statistics

-This project is a web application that provides statistics and data for League of Legends champions, including runepages, item statistics, and more.
+This project is a web application that provides personal statistics and data for League of Legends champions by role, including runepages, item statistics, and more.

 ## Table of Contents